 How to Increase User Retention With Mobile App Onboarding

-Having a compelling mobile app onboarding experience is critical.
-Great user onboarding not only lowers abandonment rates but can also help encourage long-term success metrics in areas like user retention and user lifetime value.
+Customer onboarding is a key contributor to finding success with mobile app development.
+Great customer onboarding not only lowers user abandonment rates but can also help encourage long-term success metrics like user retention and user lifetime value.

-To boost retention, your apps need to be cutting-edge and offer a seamless user experience, which involves design, customer delight, and adding a great deal of value.
+To increase user retention, mobile apps need to offer a seamless user experience, which involves design components, customer delight, and a great deal of value.
 This post describes the best practices for creating an effective user onboarding experience that will turn initial downloads into highly engaged users.

 1. Build The Path of Least Resistance

-User onboarding is about making it as easy and intuitive as possible for a new user to start using the app.
-User abandonment rates increase when critical features, login screens, and overall navigation is complex.
-Therefore, you want to take the path of least resistance.
+Our previous blog article explains that user onboarding is about more than just welcoming new customers, instead, onboarding is about showing them around, pointing out how the most important things work, and setting them up for success.
+User onboarding needs to be as easy and intuitive as possible.
+User abandonment rates increase when critical features, login screens, and the overall navigation is too complex.
+Therefore, you want to build the path of least resistance.

-But a single screen isn’t always the best approach.
-Choosing a suitable onboarding experience depends both on the utility of the app, and whether the concept of the app is new:
+There are several types of onboarding sequences to choose from, and deciding on a suitable onboarding experience depends on both the utility of the app, and whether the concept of the app is new or familiar.

 Source: Usability Geek

 Function-oriented onboarding: With function-oriented mobile app onboarding you aren’t demonstrating the benefits, but the key functionalities.
 This is when you highlight specific functionalities that show the user actions they can take, how the functionality is used, and when it should be used.
 Don’t add too many functionalities or it will look too complicated for the user.
-Include around 3 or 4 at the most.
+Include around three or four functionalities at the most.

 Progressive onboarding: Progressive mobile app onboarding is focused on educating users through guided interactions.
-Users want to discover the app on their own terms.
+Users typically want to discover a mobile app on their own terms.
 This onboarding process is interactive, providing the user with instructions as they actually use the app.
 If your app has an intricate workflow, multiple sections, hidden functionalities, and/or gesture-driven interactions, then progressive onboarding is a great approach.